wqsaali/dotfiles/README.md

 - i3 and compton configuration files
 - i3blocks scripts

-The install script will install my custom dotfiles but also some extra packages and fonts, you can select what to install by passing an argument to the install script:
+The install script supports both OS X and Linux (Ubuntu) and will install my custom dotfiles but also some extra packages and fonts, you can select what to install by passing an argument to the install script:
 ```
 ./install dotfiles # will install the dotfiles only (.vimrc .bashrc etc...)
 ./install fonts # will install some powerline patched fonts